 Interactive Brokers Group, Inc. ("IBG, Inc." or the "Company") is an automated global electronic broker and market maker (although, we have substantially exited the options market making business - see Note 2 - Discontinued Operations and Costs Associated with Exit or Disposal Activities to the audited consolidated financial statements in Part II, Item 8 of this Annual Report on Form 10-K).
 We custody and service accounts for hedge and mutual funds, registered investment advisors, proprietary trading groups, introducing brokers and individual investors.
-We specialize in routing orders while striving to achieve best executions and processing trades in securities, futures, foreign exchange instruments, bonds and mutual funds on more than 120 electronic exchanges and market centers around the world.
-In the United States of America ("U.S."), we conduct our business through offices located in Canada, the United Kingdom, Switzerland, India, China (Hong Kong and Shanghai), Japan, and Australia.
-As of December 31, 2018 we had 1,413 employees worldwide.
+We specialize in routing orders while striving to achieve best executions and processing trades in stocks, options, futures, foreign exchange instruments ("forex"), bonds, mutual funds and exchange traded funds ("ETFs") on more than 135 electronic exchanges and market centers around the world.
+In the United States of America ("U.S."), we conduct our business primarily from our headquarters in Greenwich, Connecticut, and from Chicago, Illinois.
+Abroad, we conduct our business through offices located in Canada, the United Kingdom, Luxembourg, Switzerland, India, China (Hong Kong and Shanghai), Japan, and Australia.
+As of December 31, 2019, we had 1,643 employees worldwide.

-IBG, Inc. is a holding company whose primary asset is the ownership of approximately 18.1% of the membership interests of IBG LLC (the "Group"), the current holding company for our businesses.
+IBG, Inc. is a holding company whose primary asset is the ownership of approximately 18.5% of the membership interests of IBG LLC (the "Group"), the current holding company for our businesses.
 IBG, Inc. is the sole managing member of IBG LLC.
-On May 3, 2007, IBG, Inc. priced its initial public offering (the "IPO") of shares of common stock.
-In connection with the IPO, IBG, Inc. purchased 10.0% of the membership interests in IBG LLC and began to consolidate IBG LLC's financial results into its financial statements.

-When we use the terms "we," "us," and "our," we mean IBG LLC and its subsidiaries for periods prior to the IPO, and IBG, Inc. and its subsidiaries (including IBG LLC) for periods from and after the IPO.
-Unless otherwise indicated, the term "common stock" refers to the Class A common stock of IBG, Inc.
+When we use the terms "we," "us," and "our," we mean IBG, Inc. and its subsidiaries (including IBG LLC).
+Unless otherwise indicated, the terms "common stock" and "IBKR shares" refer to the Class A common stock of IBG, Inc.

-We are a successor to the market making business founded by our Chairman and Chief Executive Officer, Mr. Thomas Peterffy, on the floor of the American Stock Exchange in 1977.
+We are a successor to the market making business founded by our Chairman, Mr. Thomas Peterffy, on the floor of the American Stock Exchange in 1977.
 Since our inception, we have focused on developing proprietary software to automate broker-dealer functions.
 During that time, we have been a pioneer in developing and applying technology as a financial intermediary to increase liquidity and transparency in the capital markets in which we operate.
-The proliferation of electronic exchanges in the last 28 years has provided us with the opportunity to integrate our software with an increasing number of exchanges and market centers to create one automatically functioning, computerized platform that requires minimal human intervention.
+The proliferation of electronic exchanges since the early 1990s has provided us with the opportunity to integrate our software with an increasing number of exchanges and market centers to create one automatically functioning, computerized platform that requires minimal human intervention.
 Over four decades of developing our automated trading platforms and our automation of many middle and back office functions have allowed us to become one of the lowest cost providers of broker-dealer services and significantly increase the volume of trades we handle.

-Our activities are divided into two principal business segments: (1) electronic brokerage and (2) market making (being discontinued):
+Our activities are divided into two principal business segments: electronic brokerage and market making (being discontinued).
+For a description of these segments and the products and services they provide, refer to "Business Segments" below in this Item 1.